100 Digital Marketing Terms You Need To Know – Your Easy To Understand A to Z Glossary

 Slug – the portion of a URL that comes after the .com.au/ that denotes a specific page or post on a website.
 For example: livingonline.com.au/blog – ‘blog’ is the slug.

 SMM (Social Media Marketing) – social media marketing techniques help a business increase brand exposure and broaden customer reach to gain traffic.
 This can be done by establishing a presence on social media platforms, producing shareable content, encouraging customer feedback and advertising to specific target audiences.

 SSL (Secure Socket Layer) – a protocol to enable encrypted, authenticated communications across the Internet.
 HTTPS is HTTP (HyperText Transfer Protocol) plus SSL.

 Structured Snippet – these are Google Ads ad extensions you can add to your paid search advertisements that highlight specific aspects of your products and services.

 Title Tag – displayed in the tab bar of a web browser and as the clickable title in search engines, the title tag describes the specific topic of a web page.

 Tracking Code – a script that passes information along to data-gathering tools like Google Analytics and Google Ads so they can track information about visitors who view a site.

 Troll – slang for users who post upsetting comments in an online community with the intention of provoking the readers.

-UGC (User Generated Content) – content such as posts, blogs, photos and videos which are created by users about a brand or product and not by the business themselves.
+UGC (User Generated Content) – content such as posts, blogs, photos and videos that are created by users about a brand or product and not by the business itself.
 This content is publicly available to other users.
-Also is referred to as consumer generated media (CGM).
+Also is referred to as consumer-generated media (CGM).